Efren Saldivar: Number of victims

-Former President of the California Society for Respiratory Care led the internal investigation by Adventist Health and the Glendale Police Department.
-Sgt's Mario & Will took McCarthy's suggestions and found ventilator evidence that pushed Saldivar's attorney to convince him to escape the death penalty.
+Sergeant John McKillop of the Glendale Police Department led the investigation which was fully supported by Adventist Health Glendale.
 Statistical analysis indicates that the total number of murders committed by Saldivar could be as high as 200, but no convincing physical evidence will ever be available to confirm or refute this possibility due to bodies being cremated after death or simply the effects of bodily harm.